 The original Beats Fit Pro come equipped with Apple’s Transparency mode.
 This uses the external microphones on the buds to amplify environmental sounds into your audio stream.
 This is handy for safely crossing a busy street or conversing with cashiers at the shops.
 However, the Beats Fit Pro 2 would feel much more premium with Apple’s newer Adaptive Transparency mode.

 Apple’s Transparency mode allows outside sounds into your music mix.
 However, it cannot distinguish between noises you want to hear and those you don’t.
 Adaptive Transparency mode is much more intelligent.
-This feature reduces the volume of unpredictably loud sounds in real time.
+In particular, the feature reduces the volume of unpredictably loud sounds in real time.
 This creates a more pleasing listening experience by stopping sudden sounds from interrupting your music.
 It also protects your hearing from potentially harmful decibel spikes.

 Better sound quality